akumansley/aft/docs/docs/tutorial/login.md

 Press **Run**, and you should see a JSON representation of the user just created, though the password is salted and hashed.

-Go back to the client, and try signing in with your new credentials.
+Go back to the tutorial app, and try signing in with your new credentials.
 If you open DevTools, you should see a user object in the result of the `console.log` statement.

 In the next section, we'll finish up the login system, using the `me` RPC.